harish-shivaram/shilly-jekyll/_posts/2007-01-10-it-suddenly-feels-very-cramped-here.md

 date: 2007-01-10
 layout: post
 Author: Hech
-excerpt: Akshay &quot;Axeole&quot; Anand, an old pal from high school and then grad school, has the dubious honour of being the first one to sign up onto my site!
+description: Akshay &quot;Axeole&quot; Anand, an old pal from high school and then grad school, has the dubious honour of being the first one to sign up onto my site!
 image: /images/blog/1883.jpg
 ---